 As the band’s first concept album, Terminal Redux was uncharted territory for the band.
 They did, however, end up delivering a record that will be remembered for its cohesive, well-delivered story, which is as follows:

 Isolated in a capsule, the protagonist flies through space.
 After crossing the “Great Divide” the main character is reborn and achieves control over time or a godlike power of that degree.
 They return to the planet they came from to confront the regime that sentenced them to isolation.
 After presenting the leaders of the regime with their new power, the protagonist gains their trust and overthrows them.
 A new regime is put into place.
 Those who do not support it are eradicated.
 Those who remain, however, find themselves as part of a unified society with the means to realize their ambitions.
 But they are not free.
 They are led by the will of our protagonist.
 This new society goes on to explore the universe and unlock its secrets.
-At some point, however, the main character is faced stagnation that befell his ageless being.
+However, the main character cannot endure the stagnation that befell his ageless being.
 Driven by a desire to break free from the shackles of infinity they return to where the story began, self-destructing and finally dying.

 A lot of the finer details of the story are left to interpretation and imagination, but the framework is sturdy and the blanks are left to compliment it and involve the listener.
 The fact that Terminal Redux tells such a tight-knit narrative directly influences the songwriting.
 Every song on this album tells its own part of the story and they all flow and connect.